Skip to content

 There are different types of lab meetings that happen throughout the academic year.

-Once every two months, we meet to discuss new papers that came out recently.
+When possible, we meet to discuss new papers that came out recently.
 This is an occasion to discuss new topics, new methods, or just interesting work that you might have seen around.
 There is no fixed presenter, we will go over the list of papers one by one and the person who added it will introduce it.
-At any time, if you see an intersting paper you can add it to the reading list.
+At any time, if you see an interesting paper you can add it to the reading list.

 Schedule

 Lab meetings usually happen once per week on Mondays, after lunch.
-On that day, we have lunch together in the meeting room and then move to the more science-y affairs.
+On that day, we have lunch together in the meeting room (usually, PSI 01.07) and then move to the more science-y affairs.
 The meeting room will be specified in a reminder email that is sent every Thursday before the lab meeting and can be seen in the meeting schedule.
-The schedule is made at the beginning of the academic year and consists of a mix of meetings with updates and others with more fixed topics.
+The schedule is made once per year and consists of a mix of meetings with updates and others with more fixed topics.

 Attendance

 You can attend the meetings in person or online, there will be always a link to a Teams call.
-If you will be online, or absent, let the lab meeting manager know (as of August 2024, Filippo Cerpelloni).
+If you will be online, or absent, let the lab meeting manager know (Klara).

 Who is presenting